 We publish weekly Cycle-threshold (Ct) values and a breakdown of infections by variant, based on gene positivity patterns from our swab tests.
 The "Cycle threshold", known as a Ct value, is a proxy for the quantity of virus (also known as viral load), where a lower Ct value indicates higher viral load.
-We are currently working to resolve a temporary issue affecting our statistical processing.
-Therefore, Ct values have not been updated this week.
-Previous data on Ct values can be found in the technical dataset for this bulletin.
+The Ct values of coronavirus (COVID-19) positive tests are provided in the Coronavirus (COVID-19) Infection Survey: technical dataset.

-The Omicron variant BA.1 has changes in one of the three genes that the coronavirus swab test used in the survey detects, known as the S-gene, which means the S-gene is no longer detected by the current test.
+The Omicron variant BA.1 has changes in one of the three genes that the coronavirus survey swab test detects, which means the S-gene is no longer detected.
 When there is a high viral load (for example, when a person is most infectious), not detecting the S-gene in combination with detecting the other two genes (ORF1ab and N-genes) is a reliable indicator of this Omicron BA.1 variant.
 However, as the viral load decreases (for example, if someone is near the end of their recovery from the infection), not detecting the S-gene is a less reliable indicator of this Omicron variant.
-The sub-variant Omicron BA.1.1 also mostly has gene pattern ORF1ab + N. Therefore, gene pattern matching used in our main variant analysis cannot distinguish between Omicron BA.1 and Omicron BA.1.1.